 In order to ensure high strength, the water content in concrete must be kept low.
 Even more important is a good distribution of the granular constituents in order to obtain a homogeneous and free-flowing concrete.
 Plasticizers in the form of surfactants reduce the interfacial tension between water and the dispersed powder for this purpose.

 In order to characterize surfactants, our tensiometers measure the degree of reduction in surface tension of the water, which dominates the wetting of the powder.
-In addition, the critical micelle concentration (CMC), which is measured by means of our Force Tensiometer – K100, describes the efficiency of a surfactant.
+In addition, the critical micelle concentration (CMC), which is measured by means of a Force Tensiometer, describes the efficiency of a surfactant.

 The surface energy of the powdery constituents and the wettability of the powder by water are also important for the overall assessment of the plasticizing effect.
 Our tensiometers measure both quantities based on measurements of the contact angle using the Washburn method.